 Tori’s Soil Health Academy experience revealed the profound realization that Healthy Soil = Healthy Plants = Healthy Animals = Healthy People.

-“I believe I am being called to care for, educate and consult with growers all over the world on how they can join the regenerative path by implementing soil health practices,” Tori says.
+“I believe I am being called to care for and educate growers all over the world on how they can join the regenerative path by implementing soil health practices,” Tori says.
 “I want to help them produce nutrient-dense food, while being the best stewards to the land that God has blessed them with.”

-Tori now serves as a consultant with the Soil Health Academy/ Understanding Ag coordinating social media, newsletters, and websites.
+Tori now coordinates all social media platforms, newsletters, and manages the website for Understanding Ag.
 She remains passionate about regenerative agriculture and is dedicated to learning even more so she can help farmers and ranchers succeed in their transition from conventional agriculture to soil health-focused regenerative agriculture.